 Every year, he worries less.
 This year he jumped right on that plane without a backward glance.

 Did I miss anything?
-If you have any other questions, leave a comment here or on my morning instagram post!
+If you have any other questions, leave a comment here or send me a message on Instagram!